Sales KPIs – What Every Sales Leader Needs To Track

 While Sales KPIs are the data you want to track to see how well your teams or processes are performing, Sales Metrics are the actual data points that represent your business performance.

 The difference?
-Sales Metrics are a record of what has happened.
-Whereas Sales KPIs is an actionable metric; attached to a goal or objective, they indicate if we’re heading in the right direction of what we want to happen.
+Sales Metrics are a record of what has happened, whereas sales KPIs are actionable metrics attached to a goal or objective; they indicate if we’re heading in the right direction regarding what we want to happen.

 Tracking The Right Sales KPIs: The AQC Formula

 Now that you know exactly what Sales KPIs and Sales Analytics are, let’s explore what you need to be tracking.
 A general overview of the different types of KPIs to track for sales staff can be found in the AQC Formula.
-In this model, Sales KPIs are broken down into 3 broad categories: Activity, Quality and Conversion.
+This model divides Sales KPIs into 3 broad categories: Activity, Quality and Conversion.

-Here are the 3 broad area of sales data to track following the AQC formula:
+Here are the 3 broad areas of sales data to track following the AQC formula:

 Activity

-What are your team doing on a daily basis?
+What is your team doing daily?
 You should be recording:

 • The number of daily inbound and outbound calls.